UFOjw/ProstTak/README.md

 Maybe it could be convenient not only for me.
 Just helps to memorize things.

-It has next options:
+It has the following options:
-1. Load words in list of JSONs like:
+1. Load words in a list of JSONs like:
 [
   {
     "phrase": "original phrase",